MoonPoet/xaprb-src/content/blog/2007/01/25/how-to-calculate-table-checksums-in-mysql.md

 categories:
   - Databases
 ---
 MySQL has <del datetime="2007-05-04T20:28:30+00:00">no built-in functionality to calculate a table's checksum in any storage engine but MyISAM</del> (*this is not true; I read the manual wrong, but it doesn't eliminate the usefulness of the technique in this article*).
-Table checksums can confirm that two tables are identical -- useful to verify a slave server is in sync with its master (see my article on [reliable MySQL replication](/blog/2007/01/20/how-to-make-mysql-replication-reliable/) for more).
+Table checksums can confirm that two tables are identical -- useful to verify a replica server is in sync with its master (see my article on [reliable MySQL replication](/blog/2007/01/20/how-to-make-mysql-replication-reliable/) for more).
 Fortunately, it's easy to calculate a checksum on non-MyISAM tables with user variables.
 This technique works on any storage engine with any version of MySQL, doesn't require the `BLACKHOLE` storage engine, and avoids locks caused by `INSERT...
 SELECT` on InnoDB tables.

 **Update** I've coded this method into a Perl script for you to use.
 See [MySQL Table Checksum](/blog/2007/02/26/introducing-mysql-table-checksum/) for more details.